 Although the issue of marijuana legalization was one of the topics under the spotlights during the last presidential elections, the prosecution and penalty policy in this area remained the same as they were before.
-With the stakes being so high, it is imperative to acquire an experienced drug defense attorney to represent you.
+With the stakes being so high, it is imperative to acquire an experienced drug defense lawyer to represent you.

 Possession of Drugs in Maryland

 In Maryland, it is illegal to possess marijuana regardless of the quantity.
 The seriousness of the potential charges and the level of punishment are determined by the amount that is in your possession at the very moment of arrest.
 With a quantity of up to 10 grams of marijuana in your possession you can face a $500.00 fine, and 90 days imprisonment.
 If you are caught with over 10 grams, the fine is doubled and you could possibility spend a whole year in prison.
 The quantity of the drugs that are possessed is used by police to determine, legally, whether the drugs are for personal use or distribution or sale.

 The stakes for possession charges of other drugs are much higher.
 In some cases, one single gram can make a difference between fines from $25,000 to $50,000, and a prison sentence from 4 to 25 years.
 The following quantities involve very serious charges and penalties: